Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

+= WIP 4.5.0 =
+- Added a new action hook to allow affiliate plugin integration with the PayPal smart checkout option.

 = 4.4.9 =
 - Smart Checkout fix with certain coupon code application (some discount amount was giving an invalid amount error).
 - Added link to smart checkout setup documentation.